not-blue/copper-cutting/README.md

 # Copper Cutting

-Use the stonecutter to transform exposed, weathered and oxidized copper blocks (and their waxed versions) into their respective doors and trapdoors.
-Get five doors per copper block and four trapdoors.
+Use the stonecutter to transform exposed, weathered and oxidized copper blocks (and their waxed versions), as well as lightning rods, into their respective doors and trapdoors.
+Get five doors, three trapdoors and four lightning rods per copper block.

 ## License